Luc Longley

 Lucien James Longley AM (born 19 January 1969) is an Australian professional basketball coach and former player.
 He was the first Australian to play in the National Basketball Association (NBA), where he played for four teams over 10 seasons.
-Longley most notably played for the Chicago Bulls, with whom he won three championships from 1996 to 1998.
-He represented Australia as a player at three Olympic Games in 1988, 1992 and 2000, and has worked as an assistant coach for the Australian national basketball team.
+He most notably played for the Chicago Bulls, with whom he won three championships from 1996 to 1998.
+Longley represented Australia as a player at three Olympic Games in 1988, 1992 and 2000; he has worked as an assistant coach for the Australian national basketball team.

 Longley began his career in Australia with a brief stint playing for the Perth Wildcats of the National Basketball League (NBL) in 1986.
 He played collegiately for the New Mexico Lobos and was drafted 7th overall by the Minnesota Timberwolves in the 1991 NBA draft.
-Longley played three middling seasons with the Timberwolves before he was traded to the Chicago Bulls in 1994.
-He became the Bulls' starting center during their historic 1995–96 season when they set the NBA record for most wins in a regular season with 72.
+He played three seasons with the Timberwolves before he was traded to the Bulls in 1994.
+He became the Bulls' starting centre during their historic 1995–96 season when they set the NBA record for most wins in a regular season with 72.
 Longley was an important component of the team's success and stayed in the Bulls' starting lineup during their championship three-peat.
-Following the demise of the Bulls after their 1998 championship win, he had brief stints with the Phoenix Suns and New York Knicks.
+After the demise of the Bulls after their 1998 championship win, he had brief stints playing with the Phoenix Suns and New York Knicks.